MaKcm14/price-service-tg-bot/README.md

   This mode allows you to manage your favorite products and interact with them (add and remove items).

 - **Tracking Mode**:
-  This mode enables time-based product searches, working as a notification system that provides search results.
+  This mode enables time-based product searches, working as a notification system that provides search results every 24 hours.

 ## How to Install and Start